wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 ### Run the installation wizard

-Complete the following steps to install Edge Data Store on Windows using the installation wizard:
+Complete the following steps to install EDS on Windows using the installation wizard:

 1. To start the installer, double-click the _EdgeDataStore.msi_ file in Windows Explorer.